The following article is for entertainment purposes only. It is not intended as scholarly research or as a final authority on the subject.

 Crosby, Texas is no diffrent.
 Humphrey Jackson, one of the original 300 Texas settlers, came to the area in 1823.
 In 1824, Jackson was granted a league and a labor of land by the Baron de Bastrop.
 The town was named for G. J. Crosby, a railroad engineer.

 Part of modern day Crosby’s Newport Subdivision sits on land that was once owned by the McKinney plantation.
 Descendants of the original family held the land titles until the late 1960s or early 1970s.
 The new owners of the land chose to develop to accommodate the overflow from Houston.
+One of these developments was the Newport Subdivision.

 In 1980, Ben and Jean Williams commissioned a custom-built house on Poppets Way in Section 8 of the Newport Subdivision in Crosby, Texas.
 They thought it would be their dream home.
 Boy, were they wrong.